The Law Foundation of Ontario has evolved in many ways since it was first created in 1974, while staying true to its access to justice mandate.

 - The Ontario Justice Education Network strengthens public understanding of the legal system and the administration of justice.

-In 2005, the LFO created a program to fund articling student positions at public interest organizations.
+In 2005, the Foundation created a program to fund articling student positions at public interest organizations.

 Examples of organizations that have received articling fellowships include: Amnesty International, Lake Ontario Waterkeeper, Barbra Schlifer Commemorative Clinic, Association in Defence of the Wrongly Convicted, and Canadian Civil Liberties Association.
 Learn more…